-Although the need to fulfil and satisfy customer-specific requirements was already mentioned throughout the whole ISO/TS 16949 document, in IATF 16949 this requirement specifically addresses the need to evaluate the customer-specific requirements and include them where applicable in the organization’s quality management system.
+Although the need to fulfill and satisfy customer-specific requirements was already mentioned throughout the whole ISO/TS 16949 document, in IATF 16949 this requirement specifically addresses the need to evaluate the customer-specific requirements and include them where applicable in the organization’s quality management system.
 This means that the supplier would need some sort of process to evaluate each of their customer’s customer-specific requirements and determine exactly how (and where) it applies to their organization’s QMS, as applicable.
-The organization must have a Document Evaluation procedure considering customers requirements like PPAP, FMEA, APQP, INSPECTION TEST ON REQUEST ETC.
+The organization must have a Document Evaluation procedure considering customer’s requirements like PPAP, FMEA, APQP, INSPECTION TEST ON REQUEST ETC.

 This section ensures that the supplier (organization) is responsible for the conformity of outsourced processes, and all products and processes meet all applicable requirements and expectations of all interested parties.
 To ensure conformance of all products and processes, the organization would need to take a proactive approach to assess and address risks, and not rely only on inspection.
-The organization must conduct audits such as product audit, Procedure audit and system audit at the supplier site.
-The organization must also focus on the training of suppliers t and performance can be monitored by quality rating, delivery ratings, PPM LEVEL etc.
+The organization must conduct audits such as product audits, Procedure audits and system audits at the supplier site.
+The organization must also focus on the training of suppliers t and performance can be monitored by quality rating, delivery ratings, PPM LEVEL, etc.

 Clause 5: Leadership